-Dog owners (on the most part) are a friendly bunch and often tend to have dog walking routines and therefore get to know one another if their routines are similar.
-There is apparently a dog walkers’ Facebook page for our local park.
+Dog owners (on the most part) are a friendly bunch.
+They tend to have dog walking routines and therefore get to know one another if their routines are similar.
+Apparently there is a dog walkers’ Facebook page for our local park.

-I don’t mean because if your dog is like ours they will easily change their allegiance and trot off with another family because they’d rather hang out with them and their dog instead of you (if I had said that aloud there would be only a tinge of resentment marring my tone).
+I don’t mean because if your dog is like ours they will easily change their allegiance and trot off with another family because they’d rather hang out with them and their dog instead of you (no resentment here).

-Though me or my dog being rejected by a stranger doesn’t tend to affect me deeply, it can ruin a dog walk for me and make me feel as though we need to leave this public space that is largely occupied by dogs off the lead.
-I can rationalise it and think it’s their problem if they want to bring their dog out to a public space and don’t want it to be within five feet of another canine.
+Though me or my dog being rejected by a stranger doesn’t tend to affect me deeply, it can ruin a dog walk for me and make me feel as though we need to leave this public space despite the fact that it is largely occupied by dogs off the lead.
+I can rationalise it and think it’s their problem if they want to bring their dog here and don’t want it to be within five feet of another canine.
 Yet we all hate the thought of being judged or resented and it can be worse from a stranger because you usually don’t have any opportunity to explain yourself.

 But, why should you?
-People will judge you about everything; sometimes you’ll be misunderstood, sometimes they’ll have completely nailed it.
+People will judge you about everything; sometimes you’ll be misunderstood and sometimes they’ll have completely nailed it.
 It’s ok to be wrong and who cares whether they know you’re right if you are.
-Your worth doesn’t lie with every Tom, Dick and Harry.
-Just walk on.
+Throw yourself a bone and just walk on.

 I went for a walk with friends in half term and took the dog.
-As we were trying to leave she was talking to her children and, as we parent’s often find, she was being completely ignored.
+As we were trying to leave she was talking to her children and was being completely ignored.
 She walked towards me and said:

 “Don’t you just love being ignored?”